nopnop2002/esp-idf-sx126x/README.md

 __You can change it to any pin using menuconfig.__

 # Trouble shooting
-If it doesn't look like this at boot time, the wire ring is incorrect.
+If it doesn't look like this at boot time, the wirering is incorrect.
 ```
 I (3425) RA01S: syncWord=0x1424
 I (3425) RA01S: SX126x installed